appgate/appgate-autoscale/README.md

 ## Before you start

-To perform auto-scaling there are a number of things that have to be configured in AppGate SDP first.
+To perform auto-scaling there are a number of things that have to be configured in Appgate SDP first.

 #### Configure the auto-scale Appliance
 For any given Site, a auto-scale appliance needs to be specified which will become a basic template and then vary only parameters such as hostname.